-The Clean Coalition conducts Solar Siting Surveys for utilities, cities, and communities to assess the potential for local solar generation.
-Below are publicly available Solar Siting Surveys:
+The Clean Coalition conducts Solar Siting Surveys to help utilities, cities, and communities assess the potential for local solar generation.
+Below are our publicly available Solar Siting Surveys.

 SCE Preferred Resources Pilot Solar Siting Survey